An organisation that fosters engagement with the Asian region by the University of Tasmania and the Tasmanian community.

 A club for Japanese nationals living in Tasmania.

-A Meetup group that organises regular language exchange events in Hobart.
+A Meetup group that organises regular language exchange events in Hobart and online.

 A professional cooperative body of language teachers that works to maintain the standard of Japanese learning in Tasmania.